 To get bigger forearms faster, you should train even when you are not focusing on them.
 This means squeezing whatever you are holding during any exercise you do, whether it be a pull-up bar, dumbbell, or the handles of a machine.

 Just squeezing them as hard as you can every time you get the chance will help activate more of your forearm muscles and lead to bigger gains.

 Whenever possible, use thick bars and dumbbell handles because it can activate more muscles in your arms and hands.

 If there are no thick bars available, tools like Fat Gripz that easily attach to any bar to increase the thickness can come in handy.

 Should I use straps?

-No. Using straps may help you perform a couple extra reps, but they don’t help muscle growth or grip strength.
+No, you should not use straps if you want to get bigger forearms.
+Using straps may help you perform a couple extra reps, but they don’t help muscle growth or grip strength.

-Straps actually take some of the load off your arms, which can be a good thing if you can’t lift heavy weights.
+Straps actually take some of the load off your upper arms, which can be a good thing if you can’t lift heavy weights.
 However, if you are targeting your forearms, it won’t help their muscle growth.

 Should I use chalk?